Lane City, Nevada

 Lane City or Mineral City was a settlement in White Pine County, Nevada.
 It is now a ghost town.

 A mining camp was founded in 1869 just west of Ely, Nevada, and named Mineral City until 1876.
 Since Mineral City lay on the Central Overland Route, a stagecoach stop followed, and by 1872, the boomtown had a post office and more than 600 inhabitants.
 In 1896 the town was renamed Lane City for Charles D. Lane, following his purchase of Chainman, a major local mining and milling operation.
-Lane City continued into the twentieth century, but as of 2014 the town (lying along what is now US 50) is abandoned and only a few structures and foundations remain.
+The remnants of the town lie along what is now US 50.